RLingo421/adventurecraft/README.md

 - **Comforts**: Adds sleeping bags and hammocks.
 - **Goblin Trader**: Adds goblin traders.
 They spawn in caves rarely and sell valuable gear and loot.
 - **Mutant Beasts**: Adds mini-boss versions of common monster mobs.
 These have special abilities and unique loot.
+- **Ropes Mod!**: Adds craftable ropes used to scale ravines and mountains with more ease.